Spira xUnit Integration (Python)¶

-When you run automated tests using a framework such as JUnit, the test results are often generated in a standard XML format known as the xUnit format.
-This XML file contains a list of the test cases that were executed, the results that occured and potentially a list of associated screenshots or other attachments.
+When you run automated tests using a framework such as PlayWright or JUnit, the test results are often generated in a standard XML format.
+This is known as the xUnit format.
+This XML file contains a list of the test cases that were executed, the results for each test case, and potentially a list of associated screenshots or other attachments.

 For advanced users, you can also optionally map the xUnit test suites to corresponding Spira test sets, and/or have the plugin generate a new build in Spira that contains all of executed test cases and test suites.

-In your test root folder (the folder you have your xUnit tests), create a file named spira.cfg with the following:
+In your test root folder create a file named spira.cfg

 [credentials]